ly16/ly16.github.io/_posts/2021-07-30-leetcode-monotonicStack-template.md

 ---

 ### Java Template
-Use Stack or Deque for array
+Use Stack or Deque for array, Keep an ascending or descending order

 - time = O(n)
 - space = O(n)